RakshithKothuru/Computer-Architecture/README_Memories.md

 - DDR3: `8n` prefetch
 - DDR4: `8n` prefetch

-Prefetch allows a high external data rate while keeping the internal memory array relatively slower.

 ### Latency and Bandwidth

-- **Latency:** Time required to complete a particular memory access.
+- **Latency:** Time required to complete one memory access.
 - **Bandwidth:** Amount of data transferred per unit time.

-A memory can have high bandwidth while still having relatively high latency.
+A memory can have high bandwidth while still having relatively high access latency.

 ### Memory Controller

 The memory controller connects the processor or SoC to DRAM.

-Its responsibilities include:

-- Generating memory commands
+It performs:

 - Address mapping
+- Command generation
-- Scheduling reads and writes
+- Read and write scheduling
+- Refresh control
+- Bank management
+- Timing-constraint enforcement
-- Controlling refresh
+- Data-transfer coordination
-- Managing DRAM banks
-- Enforcing timing constraints
-- Coordinating data transfers

 ---

-## 7. Memory Timing and Power
+## 12. Memory Timing and Power

 ### Read Timing

-During a read operation:

 1. Address and control signals are applied.
-2. The required row and column are selected.
+2. The selected row and column are activated.
 3. The memory cell affects the bit line.
-4. The sense amplifier detects the stored value.
+4. The sense amplifier detects the value.
 5. Valid data appears at the output.

-The delay between applying the address and obtaining valid data is called the **read access time**.
+**Read access time** is the time between applying the address and receiving valid output data.

 ### Write Timing

-During a write operation:

-1. The address is applied.
+1. Address and input data are applied.
-2. Input data is placed on the data lines.
-3. Write enable is activated.
+2. Write enable is activated.
-4. The selected cell stores the input data.
+3. The selected cell stores the data.
-5. Address and data must remain stable for the required interval.
+4. Address and data are kept stable for the required duration.

 ### Setup and Hold Time

-- **Setup time:** Minimum time for which an input must remain stable before the active clock or control edge.
+- **Setup time:** Minimum time for which an input must be stable before the active control or clock edge.
-- **Hold time:** Minimum time for which an input must remain stable after the active clock or control edge.
+- **Hold time:** Minimum time for which the input must remain stable after the active edge.

-Violating setup or hold requirements can result in an incorrect or unreliable operation.
+Violating these requirements can cause an incorrect or unreliable memory operation.

 ### Dynamic Power

-Dynamic power is consumed when circuit nodes switch between logic states.
+Dynamic power is consumed when memory nodes switch.

 `Pdynamic = αCV²f`